-A pelvic exam may show signs similar to a normal pregnancy.
-But the size of the womb may be abnormal and there may be no heart sounds from the baby.
-There may be some vaginal bleeding.
+Your health care provider will perform a pelvic exam, which may show signs similar to a normal pregnancy.
+However, the size of the womb may be abnormal and there may be no heart sounds from the baby.
+Also, there may be some vaginal bleeding.

-A pregnancy ultrasound will show an abnormal placenta, with or without some development of a baby.
+A pregnancy ultrasound will show a snowstorm appearance with an abnormal placenta, with or without some development of a baby.

-Sometimes a partial molar pregnancy can continue.
+Very rarely, a partial molar pregnancy can continue.
 A woman may choose to continue her pregnancy in the hope of having a successful birth and delivery.
 However, these are very high-risk pregnancies.
-Risks include bleeding, problems with blood pressure, and premature delivery (having the baby before it is fully developed).
-Also, the condition may become worse.
-Women need to thoroughly discuss the risks with their health care provider before continuing the pregnancy.
+Risks may include bleeding, problems with blood pressure, and premature delivery (having the baby before it is fully developed).
+In rare cases, the fetus is genetically normal.
+Women need to completely discuss the risks with their provider before continuing the pregnancy.